Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Other_Guides/AI_Related_Guides/Customized AI Model Installation Guide.rst

 Load Neural Network models via SD card
 --------------------------------------

-Open one of the Ameba Neural Network examples by navigating to "File" -> "Examples" -> "AmebaNN".
-Let’s take ObjectDetectionCallback as an example.
+Open one of the Ameba Neural Network examples by navigating to :guilabel:`File -> Examples -> AmebaNN` Let's take ObjectDetectionCallback as an example.

-After opening the example on Arduino IDE, navigate to "Tools" -> "NN Model Load from:" and select SD card as the option.
+After opening the example on Arduino IDE, navigate to :guilabel:`Tools -> NN Model Load from:` and select SD card as the option.

 |image01|